Wrongful Death Cases in Oregon: What You Need to Know

 Life is a precious gift, but it doesn’t last forever.
 Even though we understand our mortality, it can be difficult to accept the deaths of friends and family as they age or become ill.
 But, while it might be challenging to accept death by natural causes, at least there is some comfort in knowing that it is a normal part of the cycle of life.

-Under Oregon law, “wrongful death” is the death of a person caused by the wrongful act or omission of another person.
+“Wrongful death” under Oregon law is defined as the death of a person caused by the wrongful act or omission of another person.
 It is important to note that a wrongful death action is a civil case for which money damages can be awarded.
 It is not a criminal case, and is not intended to hold a defendant criminally liable.

 When a wrongful death action is appropriate, Oregon Revised Statutes Annotated Section 30.020 provides that the decedent’s “personal representative” may maintain an action against the wrongdoer.
 A “personal representative” is usually the person under probate law who administers the decedent’s estate, and can be identified by a variety of terms, including “executor” and “administrator.”